cysouw/diathesis/text/c02_structure.md

 There are a many diatheses with a role-remapping between adjunct and object that do not have any overt indication of a direction.
 Without explicit marking it is difficult to decide whether such diatheses are cases of (applicative) promotion ~~[ADJ › OBJ]~~ or (antipassive) demotion ~~[OBJ › ADJ]~~.
 For the sake of organisation in this book I classify such covert alternations on the basis of (debatable) semantic intuitions.

 Most covert diatheses with an alternation between prepositional phrases and case-marked arguments are classified here as ~~antipassive~~, like in the alternation between *schießen auf* 'to aim at' and *schießen* 'to shoot' [@next a], see [@sec:prepositions-accusative-antipassive].
 This is also widespread with datives [@next b], see [@sec:prepositions-dative-antipassive-accusative].
 In such examples, I judge the case-marking to be more basic than the prepositional phrase.
-In contrast, there is a widespread alternation between datives and *für* prepositional phrases [@next], that I classify as an ~~applicative~~, see [@sec:prepositions-benefactive-dative].
-In this example the dative seems to be the derived construction.

 ::: ex
 ~~Covert antipassive [OBJ › ADJ]~~